LeiloZhu0516/TFM-cluster-counting/README.md

 In aggregate_flags, the user determines the graph of interest that will be output for the whole parameter space considered

 Finally, the user may execute the code

+2. script_run.sh
+The code initialises the parameter sweep in Slurm.
+The parameters that can be swept are the magnetic dipole (MY_MU), the self-propelling force (MY_F) and a custom variable (MY_VAR).
+This last one is set to be the rotational drag coefficient gamma_r by default.
+This can be changed in the .lmp
+The code sweeps through all possible combinations of elements in MYLIST and MYLIST2, which can be assigned to any of the previously mentioned parameters

+3. initial.lmp
+The code initialises the 2D system in LAMMPS
+The system is set to be in a 2D squared box of size 200x200 with periodic boundary conditions applied to both spatial coordinates containing 3000 particles
+The code produces a .lammpstrj file containing the evolution of the system